tencent-quantum-lab/tensorcircuit/docs/source/quickstart.rst

 **AD support:**

-Gradients, vjps, jvps, natural gradients, Jacobians and Hessians
+Gradients, vjps, jvps, natural gradients, Jacobians and Hessians.
+AD is the base for all modern machine learning libraries.

 **JIT support:**

 Parameterized quantum circuit can run in a blink.
 Always use jit if the circuit will get evaluations multiple times, it greatly boost the simulation efficiency with two or three order time reduction.
 But also be caution, you need to be an expert on jit, otherwise the jitted function may return unexpected results or recompiling on every hit (wasting lots of time).
+To learn more about jit mechanism, one can refer to documentations or blogs on ``tf.function`` or ``jax.jit``, though these two still have subtle differences.

 **VMAP support:**

-inputs, parameters, measurements, circuit structures, Monte Carlo noise can all be parallelly evaluate
+Inputs, parameters, measurements, circuit structures, Monte Carlo noise can all be parallelly evaluate.
+To learn more about vmap mechanism, one can refer to documentations or blogs on ``tf.vectorized_map`` or ``jax.vmap``.

 Backend Agnosticism